-One secret of Hollywood Blockbuster films is that it makes use of Linux to supply their films.
-It is not just the low cost that has made Linux such an attractive choice for high-profile media studios.
-It is also the unmatched performance it offers that easily outshines what Apple or Microsoft offers.
+One secret of Hollywood Blockbuster films is using Linux to supply its films.
+It is not just the low cost that has made Linux an attractive choice for high-profile media studios.
+The unmatched performance it also offers easily outshines what Apple or Microsoft offers.

 Titanic, released in 1997, was the first major motion picture to render most of its effects under Linux using a rack of high-performance DEC Alpha-based servers.
-In this early stage, Linux still was used in its traditional role as a back-end server.
+However, Linux was still used in its traditional role as a back-end server in this early stage.

-These days, the large studios like Disney Pixar, Sony, or Dreamworks use Linux primarily based working machine to create their visible effect or animation.
+These days, large studios like Disney Pixar, Sony, or Dreamworks use Linux primarily based working machines to create their visible effect or animation.

 But this isn’t a story about one or two studios adopting Linux.
-We’re talking about the entire industry.
+Instead, we’re talking about the entire industry.
 In other words, all the big film studios primarily use Linux for animation and visual effects.

 9. Microsoft Contributes to Linux Kernel

 That’s right.
-The company whose main philosophy rests on proprietary software development, also contributes to Linux.
-As you know, for decades, Microsoft Windows and the open source Linux operating system were polar opposites.
+The company, whose main philosophy rests on proprietary software development, also contributes to Linux.
+For decades, Microsoft Windows and the open-source Linux operating system were opposites.

 10. Linux is a Genuine Washing Powder Brand

 Let’s finish with a fun fact.
 Linux is also a genuine washing powder brand in Switzerland.
-There is a company of washing powder named the same as the kernel created by Linus Torvalds.
+A company of washing powder named the same as the kernel created by Linus Torvalds.

-This is a famous washing powder brand that produces not only washing powder but also liquid detergent, laundry care, washing-up liquid, dishwasher, etc.
+This is a famous washing powder brand that produces washing powder and liquid detergent, laundry care, washing-up liquid, dishwasher, etc.